Alliance of Reformed Churches

-The Alliance of Reformed Churches (ARC) is a Reformed Christian denomination formed in 2021 by a group of churches that had grown frustrated with, and broke away from, the Reformed Church in America.
+The Alliance of Reformed Churches is a Reformed Christian denomination formed in 2021, currently with 192 churches.
+The Alliance operates under a policy governance model.
+Alliance churches describe their mission as pursuing innovative ways to engage a changing world with the Gospel while holding to Reformed theology.

 History

 In the 2010s, the Reformed Church in America (RCA) faced pressure to clarify its position on same-sex marriage and homosexuality.
 Specifically, there were disputes over what ramifications should exist over clergy conducting same sex weddings, which were being permitted by individual local classes [presbyteries] even while it was against a broader denominational doctrine and policy.

 In 2021, after failing to find an agreement amongst the RCA's diverse membership, there emerged a growing dissatisfaction from the more conservative members, who saw with the RCA's inability to deal with enforcement as implicit permission for churches to celebrate same-sex marriage when they form classes that support this conduct.

-In response, 55 dissatisfied churches left the RCA in 2021 and formed the Alliance of Reformed Churches.
-The ARC was initially co-led by Dan Ackerman and Tim Vink though after a short tenure they were replaced by Greg Alderman.
-It has continued to grow since then, primarily drawing from conservative churches who remain frustrated with the RCA.
+In response, 55 congregations seeking a new direction departed the RCA in 2021 and formed the Alliance of Reformed Churches.
+The Alliance was initially co-led by Dan Ackerman and Tim Vink, who helped guide the denomination through its founding period.
+Following their tenure, Greg Alderman became the Executive Director.
+Since its formation, the Alliance has seen steady growth, welcoming other churches who shares its commitment to being a Reformed Evangelical family of churches.

 Doctrine

-The ARC affirms the Apostles' Creed, Athanasian Creed and Niceno-Constantinopolitan Creed.
-It also partially permits the ordination of women, by allowing local churches to affirm/deny this doctrinal stance, with the majority of local churches denying female clergy.
+The Alliance affirms the Apostles' Creed, Athanasian Creed and Niceno-Constantinopolitan Creed.
+It considers the ordination of women as a matter for the individual church.
+However, the majority of local churches do not ordain female clergy.

-It subscribes to the Heidelberg Catechism, the Belgic Confession, the Canons of Dort, the Belhar Confession and the Great Lakes Catechism on Marriage and Sexuality.
-The final catechism is a non-historic statement drafted in concurrence with the establishment of the ARC and served as clarification for a stronger conservative stance on human sexuality that the denomination built its foundation on.
+It subscribes to the Heidelberg Catechism, the Belgic Confession, the Canons of Dort, and the Belhar Confession.
+It also subscribes to the Great Lakes Catechism on Marriage and Sexuality.

+Strategic Priorities

+The Alliance identifies three strategic priorities: making disciples, equipping leaders, and multiplying ministries.